Timelapse

 Timelapse is definitely one of the better adventure games released in recent months.
 Large in scope, it contains several diverse and detailed environments that are a real pleasure to experience.
 Its playability is reminiscent of two all-time favorites from Sanctuary Woods, Buried in Time and The Riddle of Master Lu, from both of which Timelapse borrows some concepts.

 Gameplay is fairly nonlinear - typically several goals must be completed in each age and often there is some flexibility as to their order.
-Like Myst, the ages themselves can be completed in any order, but the writings in the Professor's journals do suggest a "natural" sequence.
+Like Myst, the ages themselves can be completed in any order, but the writings in the Professor's journals do suggest a natural sequence.
 Once an age has been completed, it cannot be revisited, so in a sense Timelapse consists of several independent sub-games.
 Four ages must be completed before the final game sequence can begin.

 Overall, Timelapse is a very enjoyable adventure game experience.